Travel advice for Jordan

 The best time to visit Jordan is, to some degree, dependent on what you’re looking for.
 If you plan to make the most of the scorching sun by lounging on a Red Sea beach or by a hotel pool then summer might work best for you.

-If, however, you’re bent on exploring Jordan’s beguiling cities, walking around ancient ruins or even getting stuck into a view-laden hike, then it would be wise to visit Jordan in its cooler months around spring and autumn.
+If, however, you’re bent on exploring Jordan’s beguiling cities, walking around ancient ruins or even getting stuck into a view-laden hike, then it would be wise to visit Jordan in its cooler months around spring and fall.

 The worst of the rain is over by March, though it doesn’t entirely peter out in northern Amman and its surrounding hills until late April.
-Humidity is pleasant everywhere, and low, clear sunlight draws a spectacular kaleidoscope of colour and texture from the desert rocks.
+Humidity is pleasant everywhere, and low, clear sunlight draws a spectacular kaleidoscope of color and texture from the desert rocks.

 There’s only one drawback – a desert wind, loaded with dust and grit, which blows regularly each spring or early summer out of the Arabian interior.
 This is known across the Middle East as the khamseen (“fifty”), after the fifty days it traditionally persists (although in Jordan it rarely lasts longer than a few days), and can darken the sky and raise the temperature by 10°C, coating everyone and everything in a layer of sand.